Frequently asked questions

 Is photography allowed?

-Please refrain from any photography that may disturb other visitors.
+Please also refrain from taking photos that may disturb other visitors.

 Is the temple accessible by wheelchair?

-Installing ramps is also structurally challenging, and staff assistance is not available.
+The structure also makes it difficult to install ramps, and staff assistance is not available.

 Can I visit with a pet?